 Accepted with \$100.00 prior to end of seeding/pairings/draw, if reported to IHSAA Executive Staff member.
-Residence phone: Ress 317-877-2804; Craft 317-392-2847; Cox 317-569-7362; Searcy 812-333-6058; Wynns 317-466-9908.
+Residence phone: Cox 317-569-7362; Faulkens 317-297-5228; Gardner 765-221-9151; Searcy 812-333-6058; Wynns 317-466-9908.

-- D. A notification to the athletic office from the Association Office will acknowledge receipt and correctness of each entry list. - E. Schools are requested not to complete an entry list unless they fully intend to enter a sectional tournament.
-If for any reason, after filing an entry list, it becomes necessary to withdraw, notify the IHSAA Office and center principal immediately. - F. If any player is dismissed from the team for disciplinary reasons before the sectional draw, the line-up shall be adjusted by moving players up a position. - G. Entry lists SHALL be e-mailed, however, it is strongly recommended that this be done well in advance of the deadline date.
+- G. A notification to the athletic office from the Association Office will acknowledge receipt and correctness of each entry list. - H. Schools are requested not to complete an entry list unless they fully intend to enter a sectional tournament.
+If for any reason, after filing an entry list, it becomes necessary to withdraw, notify the IHSAA Office and center principal immediately. - I. If any player is dismissed from the team for disciplinary reasons before the sectional draw, the line-up shall be adjusted by moving players up a position. - J. Entry lists SHALL be e-mailed, however, it is strongly recommended that this be done well in advance of the deadline date.
 It is very difficult to obtain an open line on the day of the deadline.
-If the entry list is emailed or faxed, do not mail the original unless requested to do so by the IHSAA.
+If the entry list is e-mailed or faxed, do not mail the original unless requested to do so by the IHSAA. - K. Changes in Entry List Between Tourney Levels

-H. CHANGES IN ENTRY LIST BETWEEN TOURNEY LEVELS No changes can be made in the lineup of the first seven players listed.
+No changes can be made in the lineup of the first seven players listed.
 The coach can add or take away from the alternate list only.

-- Regionals The sectional entry list will be used unless you instruct IHSAA Office otherwise via phone before 12:00 p.m.
-Monday, following sectional. - Semi-States The regional entry list will be used unless you instruct IHSAA Office otherwise via phone before 4:00 p.m.
-Thursday, following regional. - State The semi-state entry list will be used unless you instruct IHSAA Office otherwise via phone before 4:00 p.m.
+- 1. Regionals: The sectional entry list will be used unless you instruct IHSAA Office otherwise via phone before 12:00 p.m.
+Monday, following sectional. - 2.
+Semi-States: The regional entry list will be used unless you instruct IHSAA Office otherwise via phone before 4:00 p.m.
+Thursday, following regional. - 3.
+State: The semi-state entry list will be used unless you instruct IHSAA Office otherwise via phone before 4:00 p.m.
 Monday, following semi-state.